fatalis/LiveSplit.LaraCroftGoL/readme.txt

 This game's in-game timer has some issues like not pausing when on death screens.
 It's not that big of a deal, it will just punish you for dying.

+You can view each level's game time if you right click -> "Control".

 @fatalis_
 twitch.tv/fatalis_